Jablonec nad Jizerou: History

-The only organizational factors were contour lines and parcels of land, a completely non-agricultural dwelling were chaotically centered on the link between the church and the mill.
+The only organisational factors were contour lines and parcels of land, a completely non-agricultural dwelling were chaotically centered on the link between the church and the mill.
 Thanks to the large reconstruction of the market town connected with the construction of the railway (1899) and the textile factories along the Jizera, Jablonec nad Jizerou gained the character of a modern mountainous town.

 In the second half of the 19th century, Jablonec grew rapidly, and in 1896, Jablonec was promoted to a market town by Emperor Franz Joseph I. At this time Jablonec was also given the new coat of arms.

 In 1971, Jablonec nad Jizerou was promoted to a town.

 Today among the new buildings from the turn of the 19th and 20th centuries and from the interwar period are sporadically preserved timbered houses.

 Transport

-The I/14 road from Liberec to Trutnov passes through the town.
+The I/14 road from Liberec to Trutnov runs through the town.

 Jablonec nad Jizerou is the terminus and start of the railway line from/to Martinice v Krkonoších.